Welcome to the online press kit for Michelle Gale

 “For me, one of my favorite outcomes of practice is to not take my stressful thoughts so seriously,” she adds.
 “I certainly still have them; they just don’t run the show.”

 A mindfulness educator, corporate trainer, executive coach and podcast host, Michelle holds a master’s degree in psychology and a bachelor’s degree in child development.
-Formerly the head of learning and leadership development at Twitter, she now works in schools, communities and corporations, teaching parents to free themselves from stress by getting to know their inner world and embracing the messiness of life.
+Formerly the head of learning and leadership development at Twitter, she now works in schools, communities and corporations, teaching parents to free themselves from stress by embracing the messiness of life.

 “It was clear to me that so much of my suffering as a parent came from the stress and anxiety of worrying that I might be screwing up my kids, and that I’m not a good parent,” she recalls.
 “I was also a professional at wanting things to be different when they didn’t go my way.
 What I’ve learned over the years is that it is precisely when things don’t go my way that I have the most lessons to learn.”